bebop/ark/CONTRIBUTING.md

 # Introduction

-Yo, what up! if you're reading this then I'm super psyched because that means that you're thinking about contributing to Allbase!
+Yo, what up! if you're reading this then I'm super psyched because that means that you're thinking about contributing to ark!
 Thanks so much for your time and consideration.
-It's rad people like you that make Allbase such a cool computational synthetic biology tool.
+It's rad people like you that make ark such a cool computational synthetic biology tool.

 I wrote this contributor's guide to help newcomers feel welcome.
 Getting started with a new project can be complicated and I wanted to make it as easy as possible for you to contribute and as easy as possible for me to help.

-Currently any sincere pull request is a good request.
-Allbase is still in pre-release so there are so many way to contribute!
+Currently any sincere pull request is a good request. ark is still in pre-release so there are so many way to contribute!
 Here's a list of ideas but feel free to suggest anything I may have forgotten to include.

 * Feature requests - especially cool new algorithms with citations.